matplotlib/matplotlib/galleries/users_explain/artists/performance.rst

-of polygons, etc.), rendering performance can be controlled by :rc:`path.simplify` and :rc:`path.simplify_threshold`, which can be defined e.g. in the :file:`matplotlibrc` file (see :doc:`/tutorials/introductory/customizing` for more information about the :file:`matplotlibrc` file). :rc:`path.simplify` is a Boolean indicating whether or not line segments are simplified at all.
+of polygons, etc.), rendering performance can be controlled by :rc:`path.simplify` and :rc:`path.simplify_threshold`, which can be defined e.g. in the :file:`matplotlibrc` file (see :ref:`customizing` for more information about the :file:`matplotlibrc` file). :rc:`path.simplify` is a Boolean indicating whether or not line segments are simplified at all.
 :rc:`path.simplify_threshold` controls how much line segments are simplified;